Recipe Generation from Unsegmented Cooking Videos: Extended model

 \subsection{Textual attention}

 The textual attention module encourages the sentence generator to output a recipe grounded with the events based on the actions and ingredients.
-Let $\hat{\w}_k$ be the $k$-th output word vector from the sentence transformer.
-Given $(\G^t, \dot{\A}_h)$ and $\hat{\w}_k$, the textual attention module computes two attention matrices: (1) word-action attention and (2) word-ingredient attention.
-Then it outputs the context vectors $\hat{\ui}_k$ as follows:
+Let $\hat{\W}=(\w_1, \w_2, \ldots, \w_k, \ldots, \w_K)$ be the output word vector sequence from the sentence transformer.
+Given $(\G^t, \dot{\A}_h)$ and $\hat{\W}$, the textual attention module computes two attention matrices: (1) word-ingredient attention and (2) word-action attention.
+Then it outputs the context vectors $\hat{\U}$ as follows:

-where $\W_u^g, \W_u^a$ represents a linear layer and $\mathrm{concat}(\cdot)$ indicates a concatenation function of vectors. $\hat{\ui}_k$ is forwarded to the linear layer and softmax activation to obtain the word probability across the vocabulary.
+where $\mathrm{concat}(\cdot)$ indicates a concatenation function of vectors. $\hat{\U}$ is forwarded to the linear layer and softmax activation to obtain the word probability across the vocabulary.